KrazyIvan777/CQ-MoreVehicles/README.md

 What this mod does:
 Adds vehicles to Conquest Maps

+V1.1:
+Added more vehicles to Grand Bazaar CQS/CQL

+US
++ M1 ABRAMS
++ Stryker

+RU
++ T-90
++ Sprut-SD

+Added more vehicles to Teheran Highway CQS/CQL

+US
++ HIMARS
++ Stryker

+RU
++ STAR-1466
++ Sprut-SD

 V1.0:
-Added more vehicles to Operation Firestorm CQS/CQL with optional bot-support
+Added more vehicles to Operation Firestorm CQS/CQL with optional bot-support*

 US
 + A-10